Speedskater Jackson slips, misses US Olympic team in 500

 She had hoped to be given a re-skate, but officials ruled that because she didn’t fall that wasn’t a possibility.
 Her only chance of getting into the event would be if one of the top two qualifiers would give up their spot to Jackson.

-Jackson, the first Black woman to win a World Cup event this season, bobbled in the second straightaway of the sprint, with one skate appearing to clip her other foot before she recovered.
-Her time of 38.25 seconds put her second going into the final pairing.
+Jackson, the first Black woman to win a World Cup event this season, bobbled in the second straightaway of the sprint.
+Her time of 38.24 seconds put her second going into the final pairing.

+“The rules are you have to fall to get a re-skate,” she said.
+“In the 500 even a stumble is enough to take you out of it.
+Maybe I should have sat down (fallen).”

 Brittany Bowe won in 37.81.
 She already qualified for her third Olympics with a win in the 1,000 on Thursday.
 Bowe and Jackson are friends who are both from Ocala, Florida.